 You’re not the only one who needs to bundle up when the temperatures drop.
 Lots of dogs are well suited for the cold weather with their thick coats and fuzzy paws.
 But others would rather stay inside where it’s nice and warm.
-Smaller dogs, short-haired dogs, older dogs, and dogs with illnesses like diabetes, arthritis, and circulatory problems might find it uncomfortable to venture outside when the weather turns cold.
+Smaller dogs, short-haired dogs, some senior dogs, and dogs with illnesses like diabetes, arthritis, and circulatory problems might find it uncomfortable to venture outside when the weather turns cold.

 Unfortunately, outside is where their toilet is.
 And when that potty is covered in ice and snow, the motivation to use it may wane significantly.
 You don’t like a cold seat after all, right?
 Does your pup hate going outside in cold weather?
 Here’s how to train a dog to pee outside in the cold.

 Besides the reluctance to go outside, you can usually tell when your dog is cold by watching his body language.
 A cold dog may visibly shiver, whimper, and sometimes even become lethargic and move slowly.

 If your dog exhibits any of these symptoms, try making him more comfortable by purchasing a coat or sweater for him to wear when you take him outside.
 When shopping for your dog’s winter apparel, be sure to check the manufacturer’s size chart to obtain the right fit.
 When in doubt, buy the larger size.
 Look for a style that’s not hard to get on and off, as well as one that is washable, to make it easy on your pup and yourself.

 In addition to a warm sweater or coat, you might consider investing in a set of booties.
 Cold and snowy weather can chap your dog’s paw pads and cause dry, itchy skin.
 At the very least, the sensation can make your dog feel even colder than he already is.